Attention: You need JavaScript enabled to use this site.

 Can the West Brom change the interest rate?

-If the interest rate on your account falls, and the balance in your account is £100 or more, we will personally notify you of the change.
+If the interest rate on your account goes down, and the balance in your account is £100 or more, we’ll write to you to let you know.

-For details about why we may change the interest rate, as well as how and when we’ll let you know, please refer to sections 5d) and 5e) of our General Terms and Conditions.
+For details about why we may change the interest rate, as well as how and when we’ll let you know, please refer to sections 5d) and 5e) of our General Terms and Conditions (which are available in our branches and on our website).

-All our interest rates are available in our branches and on our website.
+All our savings interest rates are available to view in our branches and online.

 What would the estimated balance be after 12 months based on a £1,000 deposit?